Flamingo Las Vegas Restaurants: 6 Best Places to Eat

 Nearby Hotel Restaurants:

-No, Flamingo Las Vegas does not offer a free breakfast.
+Not a fan of their breakfast spread?
 We recommend heading to Club Cappuccino to catch a budget-friendly breakfast that will keep you going throughout the day.
-If you are booking as a guest at Flamingo Las Vegas, you may receive discounts and special packages on food at the hotel and casino.
+Additionally, if you are booking as a guest at Flamingo Las Vegas, you may receive discounts and special packages on food at the hotel and casino.

 The drinks will flow freely in the casino area, even on the penny slot machines.
 This isn’t the case when it comes to the restaurants at Flamingo Las Vegas.
 The drinks will be full price at the restaurants, but they regularly run happy hours where specific drinks on the menu will be much more affordable.

-We recommend taking in the sights and sounds of the iconic Flamingo Las Vegas casino resort.
+We recommend taking in the sights and sounds of the iconic Flamingo Garden Bar.
 This laid-back spot is a fantastic spot to sip on cocktails and enjoy fantastic views of the Flamingo lagoon and waterfalls.
 You’ll feel like you’ve gone on vacation to the Caribbean.
 They also have big HD screens for football seasons where they show all the best games.

-Bugsy Bar, at the Las Vegas Boulevard entrance, has an atmosphere that evokes the classic Vegas of years gone by.
+The 24-hour Bugsy Bar, at the Las Vegas Boulevard entrance, has an atmosphere that evokes the classic, lit-up, neon-accented Sin City.
 Grab a classic cocktail or catch a game with a beer or glass of wine.

-Flamingo is a very casual and laid-back atmosphere, catered to the guests who want to grab something before adventuring out in Los Angeles.
-Bugsy & Meyer’s Steakhouse has a business casual dress code which means dress the smarter end of casual and skip jeans and trainers.
+Most of the restaurants at the Flamingo have a very casual and laid-back atmosphere, catered to the guests who want to grab something before adventuring out in the city.

 Also Read: Flamingo Las Vegas Self-Parking & Valet Parking Fee